playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaActionsComposition.md

 > **Note:** The built in authentication action builder is just a convenience helper to minimise the code necessary to implement authentication for simple cases, its implementation is very similar to the example above.
 >
-> If you have more complex requirements than can be met by the built in authentication action, then implementing your own is not only simple, it is recommended.
+> Since it is simple to write your own authentication helper, we recommend doing so if the built-in helper does not suit your needs.

 ### Adding information to requests